This kitchari recipe is Ayurvedic, cleansing, and authentic. It's a simple, porridge-like mix of rice and mung beans, ready in 40 minutes.

 To reheat: Warm up on the stovetop.
 Stir it with a small amount of water, about ¼ cup of water for every cup of kitchari, to get the porridge-like consistency.

-More easy Indian recipes
+More Delicious Indian Recipes

-- Instant Pot Basmati Rice
+- Instant Pot Basmati Rice: Perfectly cooked basmati rice every time.

 Ingredients